One Level of Abstraction per Function

 and still others that are remarkably low level, such as: .append("\n").

 Or.. you could also argue that the domain of this function is to convert PageData into HTML as a raw string.
-In that context, the function consistently operates on the same level of abstraction: processing data of a specific shape and generating formatted HTML text.
+From that perspective, everything here operates at the same level - transforming structured data into formatted text.

 James Koppel "Abstraction is not what you think it is"